chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ## Step 2: Download and Install node exporter binary packages
 Complete the following procedure to download the Prometheus node exporter binary packages to your EC2 instance.

-* Open a web browser on your local computer and browse to the [Prometheus downloads page](https://prometheus.io/download/) TODO Verify this link for exporters.
+* Open a web browser on your local computer and browse to the [Prometheus downloads page](https://prometheus.io/docs/instrumenting/exporters/).

 * Copy download link for node exporter